-ATLAS is 44 m in length, 22 m in diameter, with a mass of 7000 t (i.e. comparable to the Eiffel Tower).
+ATLAS is 44 metres in length, 22 metres in diameter, with a mass of 7,000 tonnes (i.e., comparable to the Eiffel Tower).
 It uses four superconducting magnets (one solenoid and three toroids) to generate an analyzing field in the large volume where the tracks of the particles emerging from the collisions are observed and measured.
 The ATLAS barrel toroid is the largest such magnet in the world: powered at 20,500 A, it produces a field of up to 3.9 T, with a stored energy exceeding 1 GJ.
 (The total energy stored in the ITER magnet system will be 46 GJ.)

 Both, the LHC and ITER are international organizations.
 How is the LHC built up politically?
 How many countries participate in the project?

-The LHC started as a CERN project, i.e. governed and financed by the twenty European Member States represented in the CERN Council.
-As the LHC attracted interest and will effectively serve researchers from many regions of the world, the Council decided to negotiate special contributions from the main countries concerned (Canada, India, Japan, Russia and the USA), as well as from the Host States, France and Switzerland.
-These contributions took different forms — in cash, in kind, or in secondment of expert personnel from national institutes — amounting to about one tenth of the value of the project.
-In the case of the large detectors, CERN co-finances them only at a level of 20%: the remainder comes from the several hundred institutes in some sixty countries that have signed Memoranda of Understanding to become members of the detector collaborations.
+The LHC started as a CERN project, i.e., governed and financed by the twenty European Member States represented in the CERN Council.
+As the LHC attracted interest and will effectively serve researchers from many regions of the world, the Council decided to negotiate special contributions from the main countries concerned (Canada, India, Japan, Russia and the US), as well as from the Host States, France and Switzerland.
+These contributions took different forms—in cash, in kind, or in secondment of expert personnel from national institutes—mounting to about one-tenth of the value of the project.
+In the case of the large detectors, CERN co-finances them only at a level of 20 percent: the remainder comes from the several hundred institutes in some sixty countries that have signed Memoranda of Understanding to become members of the detector collaborations.

 The LHC was thus partly built by in-kind contributions from the members.
 How are the responsibilities and the rights shared?
 Is your system similar to the ITER in-kind procurement system?